semioz/semihb.com/content/about.md

 author = "Semih Ozturk"
 +++

 I'm a backend developer interested in scalable systems, machine learning, and startups.
-I study Computer Science and like building things that are fast, reliable, and actually used.
+I  like building things that are fast, reliable, and actually used.

 You can find what I’m working on here.